Welcome to Class

 Our connector this half term is...

-Our focus this year will be on increasing the children’s fluency with whole numbers and the four key operations (addition, subtraction, multiplication and division), including number facts and the concept of place value.
-By the end of year 3 it is expected that the children will be able to recall and use multiplication and division facts for the 2, 3, 4, 5, 6, 8 and 10 times tables.
+In Maths our focus continues to focus on the four key operations of arithmetic and increasing the children’s fluency with whole numbers.
+We will continue to develop our understanding of number facts and the concept of place value.
+By the end of year 3 it is expected that the children will be able to recall and use multiplication and division facts for the 2,3, 4,5,6 ,8 and 10 times tables.

 This half term we will continue developing our knowledge and understanding of fractions.
 We will also be consolidating our knowledge of time.
 We will use this knowledge to develop our reasoning and problem solving skills.